A World of Diving Adventures

 All guests joining an All Star Liveaboards’ trip to Cuba, including non-U.S. residents, must adhere to the proposed humanitarian and environmental project program.

 The All Star Cuba returns to port on Friday.
-Guests overnight on the vessel and disembark by 9:00am on Saturday in order to board the bus Camagüey, Santa Clara or Havana.
+Guests overnight on the vessel and disembark by 9:00am on Saturday in order to board the bus Camagüey or Havana.

 Boarding the vessel can begin any time after 2:00pm.
 Typically the bus from Havana arrives after boarding begins.